neelkarma/threetwenty/README.md

 ## Usage

 1. Open the `threetwenty` executable and click OK.
 2. Start working.
-320 will automatically remind you to take a break, or you can manually trigger 320 from the system tray.
+320 will automatically remind you to take a break, or you can manually trigger 320 from the system tray icon.
-3. To quit, use the system tray.
+3. To quit, use the system tray icon.

 ## Development